Lavaruz/Lavaruz/README.md

-## I'am Assami Muzaki (Fullstack Web Developer)
+## I'am Assami Muzaki (Backend Web Developer | (Ex.)Machine Learning Enginer)

-Hayy. iam a web developer who has a deep interest in computer technology.
+A student at University of Indraprasta with a majoring of Computer Science and Distiction Graduate of Machine Learning Student at Bangkit Academy.
+Proificient at Machine Learning and Automate Task with Python Program also now focusing on learning backend web development

-In addition to being a web developer, I also learn a variety of other things such as 3D Design, Game Developers, and Machine Learning, ah and some Pixel Art of course
+In addition to being a Backend Web Developer, I also learn a variety of other things such as 3D Design, Game Developers, and Machine Learning, ah and some Pixel Art of course

 ##### Activity: 👨‍🎓 Machinie Leraning Student at Bangkit Academy